What is product discovery documentation and why does it matter?

 • Prioritize: high uncertainty + high impact = test immediately

 Experiment results should map directly to decisions: if hypothesis A is validated, proceed with approach X; if invalidated, pivot to approach Y or kill the idea.
-Define these decision rules before running experiments—otherwise you'll rationalize whatever results you get.
+Define these decision rules before running experiments.

 • Consider: pivot (change approach), persevere (continue), or kill (abandon)